Car Tax increase - save money ahead of the April 2020 changes

 Car tax or Vehicle Excise Duty (VED) rates are increasing for many cars from 1st April 2020.
 Find out the reasons for these changes and how you could save over £1,000 on certain models if you choose to purchase a new car before April.

-What are the Car Tax (VED) changes?
+What is the Car Tax (VED) changes?

 If you are a driver in the UK, you have to pay Vehicle Excise Duty or Road Fund Licence (often called car tax or road tax).
 The amount you pay is calculated based on the fuel type and amount of CO2 emissions your vehicle generates at the time it is first registered.
-Generally the lower the CO2 emission figure of your vehicle is, the lower the rate of your Vehicle Excise Duty.
+Generally, the lower the CO2 emission figure of your vehicle is, the lower the rate of your Vehicle Excise Duty.

 A new method of testing a vehicle's CO2 emissions and fuel consumption figure, known as the Worldwide Harmonised Light Vehicle Test Procedure (WLTP), has been introduced.
 This replaces the New European Driving Cycle test (NEDC) which had become outdated and often understated CO2 emissions and overstated fuel efficiency.
 Using WLTP provides a more realistic evaluation of your vehicle's official fuel consumption (mpg), driving range and CO2 emissions (g/km).